Photo credit: MM

 Timothy Trainer

 In the private sector, Mr. Trainer was an associate at a Washington, D.C., law firm and president of the International AntiCounterfeiting Coalition (IACC; 1999 to 2005).
-While at the IACC, he co-chaired the UN’s Economic Commission for Europe’s IP Working Group and was a member of INTERPOL’s IP Crime Action Group.
+While at the IACC, he co-chaired the UN’s Economic Commission for Europe’s IP Working Group and was a member of INTERPOL’s IP Crime Action Group steering committee.
 He was involved in numerous training programs in foreign countries and pursued domestic legislation.

-Mr. Trainer is a co-author of the book Customs Enforcement of Intellectual Property Rights, which has been updated and published each year since 2006.
+Mr. Trainer co-authored the book Customs Enforcement of Intellectual Property Rights from 2006-2020.
+The book was updated and published annually for 15 years.
 He was an adjunct professor at American University’s Washington College of Law from 2005-2012.
+He is a contributor to the Elgar Encyclopedia of Intellectual Property Law due to be published in